wsssy/AttitudeToTrump/index.md

 As we can see from the graph, quotes in 2015, which are represented by points with the darkest colours, have vastly different semantics from those in the other years.
-The points spread around the plot and quite a few of them are far away from the cluster of points near the middle.
+These points are mostly around (0.6, 0) and in the graph they are to the right of where most other points lie.
+Also, some spread around the graph.

 2015 is the year preceding Trump's presidency and as we can see from our previous analysis people who talked about Trump has changed after